demisto/content-docs/content-repo/extra-docs/articles/splunk-add-on.md

 ---
 id: splunk-add-on
 title: Demisto Add-on for Splunk
+description: Splunk add-on for Cortex XSOAR.
+This add-on enables you to push incidents from Splunk into Cortex XSOAR, according to configurable trigger parameters.
 ---
 Supporting add-on for Cortex XSOAR.
 This application enables you to push incidents from Splunk into Cortex XSOAR, according to configurable trigger parameters.